 Real business value is derived from the dynamic interaction with a company's ecosystem of partners, suppliers, and customers – and much of this is still being driven by traditional EDI and B2B interactions.
 But organizations cannot ignore the API-driven integrations required for modern SaaS systems, nor the integration challenges introduced by the move from monolithic back-end systems to more distributed solutions components.

 Similarly, the choice should not be between an outsourced black box and or “do-it-yourself” approach.
 Rather, integration vendors should allow customers to outsource those things for which they do not wish to maintain a skill set, while giving them clear visibility into operations and the capability to take control of those integrations they want to manage.

 Cleo’s ecosystem integration approach provides a unique “outside in” view of integration – one that prioritizes B2B interactions with external customers, suppliers, and trading partners and integrates them into your internal processes and application-based workflows.
 Add in a blend of managed and self-service capabilities with full transparency into critical data-based operations and your business will achieve the right balance of technologies, approaches, and capabilities all from a single platform.

-Download “The Common-Sense Guide to IT Modernization” to learn more about what it means to modernize, how to support legacy IT systems replacement, and how an ecosystem-driven integration platform enables enterprise agility, insulates organizations from disruption, and supports the technology balance required for digital transformation.
+Download “The Common-Sense Guide to IT Modernization” to learn more about what it means to modernize, how to support hybrid integration, and how an ecosystem-driven integration platform enables enterprise agility, insulates organizations from disruption, and supports the technology balance required for digital transformation.